Aatrox Build Guide by Spligam3r

 Aatrox is able to flash mid-cast of any Q, so if you can hit the first Q in lane and think you can kill with a full combo, get aggressive with this combo

-As long as they don't have a dash, or they flash themselves, this will kill from half!
+As long as they don't have a dash, or they flash themselves, this can kill from half!
 You can flash during Q cast time, and save it for the last second so they can't flash out.
+Alternatively, you can bait them to flash by using Q3 and not flashing, while they do to avoid you.

 Ahri - This matchup is very much decided before level six, as Ahri has the perfect number of dashes to escape all three Q's.
 If you can bait her Charm or have a huge wave to tank it, immediately take control of the lane, assuming that you have warded against a gank.
 If she doesn't back off, she has no more mobility, and will take heavy damage from a Full Combo.